EldestGruff/Zettelkasten-Project-Ivy/README.md

 This project is the backend API and basic web UI for a personal knowledge management system, inspired by Zettelkasten principles and designed to act as a "second brain" companion named Ivy.

-It features a containerized FastAPI backend providing a RESTful API for managing notes, tags, and links.
-It uses PostgreSQL for structured data, Qdrant for vector embeddings, and Ollama (with GPU acceleration) for generating embeddings to power semantic search.
+The entire application stack (FastAPI Backend, PostgreSQL, Qdrant, Ollama) is containerized using Docker and managed by Docker Compose, intended for deployment on a Linux host with NVIDIA GPU support (e.g., "Ivy").
+It features a RESTful API for managing notes, tags, and links, and uses Ollama for AI-powered features like semantic search, content summarization, and memory type categorization suggestions.
 A simple vanilla JavaScript frontend allows for basic interaction.

 ## Current Status

-*   **Containerized Stack:** Full application stack (Backend, PostgreSQL, Qdrant, Ollama) managed via Docker Compose.
+*   **Fully Containerized Stack:** Backend, PostgreSQL, Qdrant, and Ollama (with GPU acceleration) all run as Docker containers managed by Docker Compose.
-*   **Functional API:** Endpoints for full CRUD on Notes (incl. archive/delete), Tags, Note-Tag links, Note-Note links.
+*   **Functional API:** Endpoints for full CRUD on Notes (incl. archive/delete, AI suggestions, summaries), Tags (incl. search by name), Note-Tag links, Note-Note links.
 *   **Semantic Search:** API endpoint (`/search/similar`) implemented using embeddings from Ollama and vector search in Qdrant (filters archived notes).
+*   **AI Features Implemented:**
+    *   Embedding generation via Ollama for notes (stored in Qdrant).
+    *   AI-suggested memory type for new notes (via Ollama, suggestion stored in DB).
+    *   AI-generated summaries for notes (via Ollama, summary stored in DB).
+    *   Feedback logging for AI categorization.
-*   **Basic Web UI:** Vanilla HTML/CSS/JS interface served by FastAPI.
-Allows viewing, creating, editing, archiving, deleting notes; adding/removing tags (by ID); creating links (by ID); displaying links; performing semantic search.
+*   **Basic Web UI:** Vanilla HTML/CSS/JS served by FastAPI.
+Allows most API interactions, including displaying AI suggestions and summaries, and performing semantic search.
 *   **Database:** PostgreSQL (v16) for structured data, schema managed via Alembic.
-*   **Vector Store:** Qdrant stores embeddings and basic metadata.
+*   **Vector Store:** Qdrant stores embeddings and metadata.
-*   **Embeddings:** Generated via Ollama (`nomic-embed-text` or configurable model).

 ## Technology Stack